x211321/RGB-Config-Acer-gkbbl-0/README.md

 ![Options](./screenshots/options.png)

 ## Show tray icon
 Display a tray icon in the system tray where to RGB-Config-Acer-gkbbl-0 can be hidden.
 The tray also provides quick access to saved profiles.
-Left click on the tray icon to hide or restore RGB-Config-Acer-gkbbl-0.
-Right click to show the tray menu.
-The tray icon only works in desktop environments that are compatible with classic system tray (e.g. it did not show on a fresh ubuntu install).
+ * Left click on the tray icon to hide or restore RGB-Config-Acer-gkbbl-0
+ * Right click to show the tray menu
+ * The tray icon only works in desktop environments that are compatible with classic system tray (e.g. it did not show on a fresh ubuntu install).

 ![Tray menu](./screenshots/tray_menu.png)